-I hear so many heartbreaking stories from survivors of narcissistic abuse describing how they were abruptly discarded, only to see their ex turn up on Fakebook just days or weeks later with a new target, going to the restaurants they used to frequent or on the vacations that they had planned together.
-One woman described feeling like she had been filleted like a fish while watching her ex get engaged, married and buy a new house with his new target, all within a span of 6 months.
+I hear so many heartbreaking stories from survivors of narcissistic abuse describing how they were abruptly discarded, only to see their ex turn up on social media just days, or weeks later, with a new target, going to the restaurants they used to frequent, or on the vacations that they had planned together.
+One woman described feeling like she had been filleted like a fish, while watching her ex get engaged, married, and buy a new house with his new target, all within a span of 6 months.

 Disclaimer: People’s lives aren’t always what they post!